CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 it will create a base for you.
 Then you have to manually adjust each field to meet the spec.
 There is only one profile currently that is shared.
 Otherwise, you have to know someone.
 Marcia Schulman has offered to give us whatever she has so that she can be contacted once we know what profiles we need, but she only had a few and it is unlikely they will meet our needs.

-https://hl7v2-gvt.nist.gov/gvt/apidocs/swagger-ui.html#/ but none of that appears to be for actually validating an HL7 Message.

 From reading the code in the library, it looks like they have one ORU_R01 profile setup as an example, we would need to set up any further profiles that we want.
 These are done in xml, then we deserialize them, pass then into the